vincent-hanlon/InvertypeR/README.md

 One important argument is `adjust_method`, which controls how InvertypeR tries to adjust the provided inversion coordinates before or after genotyping.
 This is useful because published inversion coordinates are often inaccurate, so both inverted and non-inverted Strand-seq reads will be caught during the genotyping step.
 If you want to genotype the exact coordinates you provided with no alterations, choose `adjust_method="raw"`.
 But InvertypeR can also try to find better coordinates for putative inversions by looking for switches in the orientation of Strand-seq reads nearby the coordinates provided.
 This can be done only for inversions that had confident non-reference genotypes when the original coordinates were used (`adjust_method="deltas"`), or it can even be done for less confident inversions to see whether there was a problems with the coordinates provided (`adjust_method="all"`).

 For more detail about the various functions in the InvertypeR package, for example for the main wrapper script, write `?invertyper_pipeline` or `?create_composite_files`, etc.

-Results for the [InvertypeR paper](https://doi.org/10.1186/s12864-021-07892-9) are from commit ca17a576fcbfeeb81ecd30c2c6c41ef4f1bc68cf, when composite files were created using BASH scripts rather than the R package.
-The newest commit produces essentially identical results and is faster.

 #### Example of how to run InvertypeR